NVIDIA/gontainer/README.md

 1. The `context.Context` service provides the per-service context, inherited from the background context.
    This context is cancelled right before the service's `Close()` call and intended to be used with service functions.
-2. The `gontainer.Events` service provides the events broker.
-It can be used to send and receive events inside service container between services or outside from the client code.
+2. The `gontainer.Resolver` service provides a service to resolve dependencies dynamically.
 Thread safe.
-3. The `gontainer.Resolver` service provides a service to resolve dependencies dynamically.
-Thread safe.
-4. The `gontainer.Invoker` service provides a service to invoke functions dynamically.
+3. The `gontainer.Invoker` service provides a service to invoke functions dynamically.
 Thread safe.

 #### Transient Service Factories